chvnaveenkumar/Codeword-GDPII/Documentation/Acceptance.md

 | Codewords should be confidential.                         |        |          |

 #### 3.05 As a user, I want to navigate between multiple pages (Home (list of active courses), + New Course, View a Set of Codewords and Confirm Delete Course).
 |                                                                Acceptance Criteria                                                               | Yes/No | Comments |
 |:------------------------------------------------------------------------------------------------------------------------------------------------:|--------|----------|
 | User should be able to navigate easily between the pages.                                                                                        |        |          |
 | When clicked on "+ Add course", it should redirect to the page where we can add the course details.                                              |        |          |
 | When clicked on "View Students", it should redirect to the page where it has the course details and students assigned to that particular course. |        |          |
 | When clicked on "Delete course", user should get a pop up asking for a confirmation.                                                             |        |          |
+You can now import Markdown table code directly using File/Paste table data... dialog.
 #### 3.06 As an instructor, I want to delete an existing course once it is completed.

 |                        Acceptance Criteria                        | Yes/No | Comments |